Two different choices

 New tools appear every week promising to revolutionize how you code.
 Instead of listing everything that exists, think in three surfaces:

-3. Cloud apps and agents: you send a well-described task, the tool works in an isolated environment, and it returns a diff or pull request.
-Examples: Codex App, Google Jules, Devin.
+Cloud apps and agents: you send a well-described task, the tool works in an isolated environment, researches the repo, proposes a plan, works on a branch, and returns a diff or pull request.
+Examples: Codex App, Google Jules, GitHub Copilot coding agent, Devin.

 The boundaries are getting blurry.
 Kimi Code, for example, can show up in the terminal, a local browser, VS Code, and ACP-compatible IDEs.
 The category still helps, but the main question is not “which tool is best?”.
 The question is: which surface removes the most friction for this task?